Víctor Martínez (baseball)

-Víctor Jesús Martínez (born December 23, 1978), also known by his nickname "V-Mart", is a Venezuelan former professional baseball designated hitter and catcher.
+Víctor Jesús Martínez (born December 23, 1978), also known by his nickname "V-Mart", is a Venezuelan former professional baseball catcher and designated hitter.
 Martínez played in Major League Baseball (MLB) for the Cleveland Indians, Boston Red Sox, and Detroit Tigers.
 After joining the Tigers, he played mostly as a designated hitter.

 Martínez was a five-time MLB All-Star.
 He won the Silver Slugger Award twice, and the Edgar Martínez Award once.
 He finished runner-up for the American League Most Valuable Player award in 2014.
-When he retired in 2018, he was 7th among all active players in RBIs (1,178).
+When he retired in 2018, he was seventh among all active players in RBI (1,178).

 Career

 Cleveland Indians (2002–2009)

 Martínez was signed by the Indians as an amateur free agent in 1996.
 He was named the Indians 2001 and 2002 Minor League Player of the Year (receiving the "Lou Boudreau Award").
-After a pair of minor league MVP awards and batting titles in 2001 and 2002, he made his debut with Cleveland as a September call-up on September 10, 2002.
+After a pair of minor league MVP awards and batting titles in 2001 and 2002, Cleveland added Martínez to their active roster as a September call-up on September 9, 2002.
+He made his debut with Cleveland on September 10, going 1-for-4 with 2 RBI in a 5–4 loss to the Toronto Blue Jays.
+Martínez's first major league hit was a two-run single in the seventh inning off Blue Jays pitcher Justin Miller.
+On September 29, Martínez and Earl Snyder hit back-to-back home runs in a 7–3 win over the Kansas City Royals.
+Both home runs were the first of their careers.
+In 12 games with Cleveland, Martínez hit .281 with a home run and 5 RBI.

 In 2003, Martínez played for the Triple-A Buffalo Bisons and the Indians.
 He finished with a combined .315 batting average, hitting at a .349 clip in August and September with the big league club.
 Exhibiting knowledge of the strike zone and an ability to make contact, he reduced his strikeout totals and produced a combined .376 on-base percentage.
 He also drove in 63 runs, hitting .323 with runners in scoring position, and was selected to participate in the All-Star Futures Game played at Chicago's U.S. Cellular Field.
 From 2001 to 2003, the Venezuelan slugger batted a combined .330 with 40 home runs and 194 RBI.

 2004

-In his first full major league season, Martínez hit .283 with 23 home runs as the Indians starting catcher for 2004.
-He set a record for Indians catchers with 108 RBIs, earned his first All-Star selection, and shared the Silver Slugger honor as the top-hitting American League catcher with Iván Rodríguez.
+In his first full major league season, Martínez hit .283 with 23 home runs and 108 RBI in 141 games as the Indians' starting catcher for 2004.
+His 108 RBI set a record for Indians catchers.
+He also earned his first All-Star selection, and shared the Silver Slugger honor as the top-hitting American League catcher with Iván Rodríguez.
 For the first time since the awards began in 1980, there was a tie at one position.
 On July 16, Martínez also had the best offensive night by an Indians catcher in franchise history; he hit three home runs, singled twice, drew a walk, and drove in a career-high seven runs in a perfect 5-for-5 game against the Seattle Mariners.